iturdikulov/notes/research/Neil-Practical_Vim.md

 `dd`::Delete current line.
 <!--SR:!2023-06-07,3,266-->

-`.`::repeat last command.
+`.`::repeat last command, for example deletion

 `>{motion}`::Increase indentation depending on motion.

+`>G`
+&#10;
-`>G`::Increase indentation from the current line until the end of the file (in Markdown until section?).
+Increase indentation from the current line until the end of the file (in Markdown until section?).
+You can repeat this command, go down 1 line and press `.` key.

 `>}`::Increase indentation for paragraph forward.

 Do vim record keystrokes if we enter insert mode and type something?
 &#10;
-Yes, we can even repeat these keystrokes - `".p`
+Yes, we can even repeat or paste these keystrokes - `.`, `".p`
 <!--SR:!2023-06-08,3,258-->

 ## Tip 2.
 Don't Repeat Yourself \31